sophon-crypto/fairstaking1kv/1kv-mst.md

 # More Stakers Tools (MST)

-## 1. Background
+## 1. Objective

-### 1.1 The 1KV project needs help from not only web3 but also more funds
+### 1.1 1KV plan could enahance the ecetralization of kusama/polkadot network

 As the value of Kusama/Polkadot increases, only a few people are able to afford the cost of maintaining their own validators without the help of big players.
 Today, an operator who wants to manage a Polkadot validator needs to own or attract more than 10M USD, which prevents individual operators from joining the community.
 The high cost of KSM/DOT will not only hurt decentralization but also reduce the overall activation of the system, such as voting, participating in proposals, speed of updating to the new version, etc.

 Therefore, it is essential to increase the proportion of validators held by individual users.
 The quantity of individual validators is a crucial point to increase  decentralization in the network.
 The 1kV plan thus was launched by Web3 foundation to help individual players holding validators.
 It is a pivotal project to disperse the power of validators held by capitals and keep the system decentralized.